 After you have clicked the “Duplicate” link, you should be prompted to enter a new title and description.
 Please select a title you can remember.
 If you should ever forget which world is yours, look for the “My Worlds” link from the world search page.

-Click “Create”
+Click “Create.”

 Now, we have a copy of the world that belongs to you.
-We do want to do a tiny bit of setup.
-Click “Settings”
+We do want to do a tiny bit more setup.
+Click “Settings.”